LiveHelperChat/doc/docs/hosting-variations.md

  * If you want that I just did support on demand, standard fee applies 35 EUR/H. You will be responsible for servers maintenance, and I won't be monitoring resources.
  * Always once we have system live a lot of depends on customer website how he integrates a widget.
 Does he wants proactive invitations or not.
 E.g checks is live anyone online or not.
 All this increase/decrease load and can influence required resources for the hosting.

-## Production example of real world hosting.
+## Example 1.
+Production example of real world hosting.

 * 10K chats per day
   * 4.5K chats served by operators